ak5k/reamculive/README.md

 # ReaMCULive
-## REAPER programmable control surface API extension.
-Built-ins for MCU (WIP)
+## REAPER programmable ReaScript API control surface extension.
+Built-in extras for live MCU usage.(WIP).
 * Works with any MIDI and MCU compatible controller.
 * ReaScript API to interact with device(s).
     * Get and send MIDI messages to devices via API.